 How Much Does Emperor Investments Cost?

-Emperor Investments charges an annual 0.6% management fee.
+Emperor Investments charges an annual management fee that varies based on how much is under management.
 It requires a minimum of $500 to get started.
 Since your portfolio holds 100% in equities, you won’t pay any other fees.

 Most robo-advisors charge around 0.25% to 0.5% in management fees, and ETF fees are added to the investment cost.
 Emperor Investments makes the claim that it’s cheaper than these other robo-advisors based on the ETF management fees.
 However, if you look at the investment options in Wealthfront or Betterment, it’s clear that adding the ETF fees won’t push the total cost of investing past 0.45% or so.